-One of the main questions that we get asked on a regular basis which is important to know or get a feel for when looking to plan your bathroom renovation, or home refurbishment project, whilst no two projects are the same, we are able to offer you some guidance and indicative price range for having Microcement in your home.
+One of the main questions that we get asked on a regular basis which is important to know or get a feel for when looking to plan your bathroom renovation or home refurbishment project, while no two projects are the same, we are able to offer you some guidance and indicative price range for having Microcement in your home.

-A very on trend product at the moment, Microcement, is a very versatile and robust surface coating which can be used to bring an industrial and modern look into your space, due to the nature of the materials used it is perfect for areas which require hard wearing materials or water proof characteristics.
+A very on-trend product at the moment, Microcement, is a very versatile and robust surface coating that can be used to bring an industrial and modern look into your space, due to the nature of the materials used it is perfect for areas that require hard-wearing materials or waterproof characteristics.